Free Oracle Tips

 Cruise Ship mechanical failure problems and missed ports

-Travel Tips by Burleson Consulting
+Travel Tips by Donald Burleson

 Note: This web page is an internet literature review and opinion editorial written by a non-lawyer and it should not be construed as legal advice.
 Consult a qualified attorney for any legal questions, not my web page.